 If you know nothing about SEO (search engine optimization) then this post, SEO for life coaches, may seem daunting….at first

-However, SEO is a lot more straightforward and takes a much more logical, common-sense route than it may sometimes seem.
+However, SEO is much more straightforward and takes a much more logical, common-sense route than it may seem.

-I’ve literally never been hired by a life coach (and I have worked with over 350) who understood the SEO basics when I first started working with them.
+I’ve never been hired by a life coach (and I have worked with close to 500) who understood the SEO basics when I started working with them.

 Therefore, you really don’t have to do a lot to elbow your way past the competition.

-And if you install the free WordPress plugin, RankMath, that will do a lot of the heavy lifting for you.
+And installing the free WordPress plugin, RankMath, will do a lot of the heavy lifting for you.

 It will also remind you with a progress bar how close you are to publishing the perfect post from an SEO standpoint.